hongbinbao/noserunner/README.md

 					          e.g. --duration=2D09H30M12S, which means 2 days, 09 hours, 30 minutes and 12 seconds

-        --timeout SECONDS     The timeout specified in seconds to limit the maximum period of test case method.
+        --timeout SECONDS     The timeout specified in seconds to limit the maximum period of test case method execution.
 The result of test method will be failure if the timeout exceeded.
 Default is 180 seconds

 	    --livereport          Enable the live report server feature.
 Default is disable